Seerhein: General

 Most of the river, including the entire north shore and the eastern part of the southern shore, is located on German territory.
 On the western two kilometers, the border between Germany and Switzerland runs through the middle of the river.
-On the Swiss side the minucipalties of Tägerwilen and Gottlieben border the river; the German side the city of Constance and the Landkreis of municipality of Reichenau.
+On the Swiss side the municipalities of Tägerwilen and Gottlieben border the river; the German side the city of Constance and the Landkreis of municipality of Reichenau.
 The Swiss city of Kreuzlingen is considered part of the agglomeration centered on Constance.
-On the South bank, we find the old city center of Constance and the former villages of Paradies; the densely populated area between these centers was built up in the 19th and 20th Centuries.
+On the South bank, we find the old city center of Constance and the former villages of Paradies; the densely populated area between these centers was built up in the 19th and 20th centuries.
 On the Swiss part of the South bank, we find the villages of Gottlieben and Tägermoos.
 Tägermoos is politically in the Swiss municipality of Tägerwilen, but the City of Constance participates in its administration.
-On the North bank, we find Petershausen and Stromeyersdorf; both are now districts of Constance.
+On the North bank, there are Petershausen and Stromeyersdorf; both are now districts of Constance.
 Also found on the North bank is "Zugwiesen", an exclave of the municipality of Reichenau.

 The embankments in the urban area of Constance are sometimes used to moor boats.
 The North bank has experienced very active construction in recent years.
 Industrial estates were demolished and replaced by residential estates, with parks along the river.
 The inner city "Rhine Beach" is also situated on the North bank.
 Outside the city, the banks are unimproved.
 There are two places where swimming is permitted: the "Konstanzer Kuhhorn" in Tägermoos and the pool in Tägerwilen.
 The Western part of the North bank (known as the "Wollmatinger Ried") is swampy and overgrown with cane, and the same holds for the Swiss bank West of Gottlieben.
 Due to their size and tranquility, these marshlands are of major ecological importance.

 Historically interesting buildings in the Seerhein area are remains of the fortifications of Constance (Rhine Gate Tower and Powder Tower), the Petershausen Abbey, the Gottlieben Castle and former factories in Stromeyersdorf.